ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

     After this date, you will no longer be able to connect to the ARCHER2 login nodes or access any data that was stored on the ARCHER2 home, work and solid state scratch file systems.

-!!! tip "RDFaaS and NSCDS: Data storage beyond the lifetime of ARCHER2"
+!!! tip "RDFaaS and NSCDS/EPCCfs: Data storage beyond the lifetime of ARCHER2"
     The RDFaaS will retain data until end of Mar 2027.
 We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: NSCDS/EPCCfs.
 Users will need to transfer data from current file systems to it before the end of ARCHER2.
 More